webdevkeenan/webdevkeenan/README.md

  # Hi there.
 My name is Keenan.  👋😁

  No matter how difficult or impossible things may seem.
+No matter how beaten down I am or how many times I am defeated.
 I will never give up.
 Because when you're rock bottom:

  [<img src="https://github.com/webdevkeenan/webdevkeenan/assets/42125735/dd9d26fe-524a-402e-8369-5c2cf4ffab84" width="500"/>](onlywayisup.png)